canibanoglu/tango_with_django_book/chapters/templates.rst

 Working with Templates
 ======================
-With the Rango tutorial thus far, we've created several Django HTML templates for different pages in the application.
-You've probably already noticed that there's an awful lot of redundancy in the HTML templates - and if you haven't, go have a look at your templates now.
-Do you notice any similarities between the templates?
+So far we've created several Django HTML templates for different pages in the application.
+You've probably already noticed that there is a lot of repeated HTML code in these templates.

-In most applications, there is often a lot of repetition in HTML markup.
-This isn't a particularly bad thing.
-Indeed, a well-designed website includes plenty of repetition, providing users of the site with a familiarity - as well as potentially making it easier for users to find what they are looking for.
-Most websites have repetitive page headers, navigation bars, sidebars and footers.
-In terms of code, there are often identical scripts which are added to each page.
-Repetitive navigation bars may require the same JavaScript and styling properties!

-With repetition a key ingredient to developing a good-looking website, Django's template system provides us with a really nifty tool to help us achieve this.
-It's called *template inheritance*, and is pretty straightforward to use.
-Think of it like class inheritance in other programming languages like Java - start with a base class, and extend it in different ways to allow for different functionality.

-We'll be showing you template inheritance in this section to demonstrate its power, and how you can simplify Rango's templates with such an approach.
-We'll be following this basic approach.
+While most sites will have lots of repeated structure (i.e. headers, sidebars, footers, etc) repeating the HTML in each template is a not good way to handle this.
+So instead of doing the same cut and paste hack job, we can minimize the amount of repetition in our code base by employing *template inheritance* provided by Django's Template Language.

+The basic approach to using inheritance in templates is as follows:
 #.
-We'll identify reoccurring parts of each template that are repeated across the Rango application.
+Identify the re-occurring parts of each page that are repeated across your application (i.e. header bar, sidebar, footer, content pane)
 #.
-We'll take the reoccurring stuff and place it in a new *base template*, defined by so-called *blocks*.
+In a *base template*, provide the skeleton structure of a standard page along with any common content (i.e. the copyright notice that goes in the footer, the logo and title that appears in the section), and then define a number of *blocks* which are subject to change depending on which page the user is viewing.
 #.
-With each template in the application, we'll then *inherit* from the base HTML template, and add page-specific HTML and other content into the blocks we define.
+Then, create specific templates, which inherit from the base template, and specify the contents of each block.

 Reoccurring HTML and the Base Template
 --------------------------------------
-Identifying reoccurring HTML can be quite tricky at first - especially if you have crazy-complex templates.
-It can take several attempts - you may miss aspects first time around, not realising that they may or may not be reoccurring.
-This is normal: patience is a virtue!

-.. note:: You should always aim to extract as much reoccurring content for your base templates.
-While it may be a bit more of a challenge for you to do initially, the time you will save in maintenance of your templates in the future far outweighs the initial overhead.
-Think about it: would you rather maintain one copy of your markup than five copies or more?

-While we won't be repeating all of the templates we have created thus far, we have identified the following HTML for you that reoccurs in every page.
+Given the templates that we have created so far it should be pretty obvious that we have been repeating a fair bit of HTML code.
+Below we have abstracted away any page specific details to show the skeleton structure, we have been repeating within each template:

 .. code-block:: html